2019 Summer Program

 Our Summer Program is designed for students entering grades kindergarten – 12 who struggle in school or those who need the benefit of getting an academic boost for the coming school year.

-Unique to Key School, our reading classes are taught by Certified Academic Language Therapists.
+Unique to Key School, our Reading, Phonics, & Spelling classes are taught by Certified Academic Language Therapists.
 These literary education experts are specially trained to offer this intense and in-depth form of phonics-based intervention.

 Tuition rates vary based on the courses selected.
 The class schedule and tuition costs are listed with each class description.
-To reserve class space, a $200 non-refundable deposit is required.
-Remaining balance is due on the first day of classes (June 5, 2017).
+To reserve class space, a $200, per child, non-refundable deposit is required.
+Remaining balance is due on the first day of classes (June 10, 2019).
 Financial Aid is not available for the Summer Program.

 Summer Curriculum Includes: